FSReed/FSReed_CS61C_Fall_2020/Notes/Week8_2-Pipelining.md

 Every taken branch will cause 2 dead cycles.
 To reduce the penalty of branching, we need to predict which way branch will go earlier in pipeline.
 This part is a little bit of mysterious to me.
 We need to guess the next PC and check our guess.
 If it's correct, then execute the instruction at the given place without converting 2 instructions to nops?
 Maybe?

+- Edit on 2024/03/11:
+  - The branch prediction can be very complicated.
+A surprising fact is that today's CPU can even always correctly predict whether the branch will be taken.
+Even AI technologies will be integrated into a CPU to improve the correctness of branch prediction, the CPU will learn from wrong predictions it made and performs better next time.
+That's amazing!

 ## Super-Scalar Processor

 Introduction on [Wikipedia](https://en.wikipedia.org/wiki/Superscalar_processor)